sisby-folk/surveyor/README.md

 Landmark types can be registered via the registry in `Landmarks`.<br/>
 This allows you to set and serialize custom data relevant to your landmark.<br/>
-Your landmark can usually be a record - see `NetherPortalLandmark` for a very brief example.
+Your landmark can usually be a record.

 To make new data accessible to map mods, declare a new interface to access it from, so it can be applied to more than one type.

 To add a landmark (custom or builtin), just use `WorldLandmarks.put(Landmark)`.
 This works fine on either side - feel free to add a landmark on the server to send it to the client.

-Right now, both the server and client need a landmark type registered to use it, but we'll be adding a fallback system in future.
+Landmark types can't yet have fallback types - so use a simple type (or PR a new one!) if your mod is only on one side.

 </details>